 Step 1: Gather your materials

 Make sure the water bottle is clean with the cap removed.
-You need something sharp to create the holes, a lighter, toothpick, an emptied pen tube, and foil.
+You need something sharp to create the holes, a lighter, a toothpick, an emptied pen tube, and foil.

 Step 2: Fill the bottle ¼ full of water